 - To build vocabulary, provide lots of repetition of new concepts that interest your toddler.
 Teach new words/concepts through meaningful and fun experiences like music and play.
 Find songs, books, or toys that demonstrate these new concepts to give your toddler various ways to reinforce learning.

-- Make interactions fun and lighthearted as much as possible.
+- Make interactions fun and lighthearted.
 Fun and meaningful social interactions are the best way to support early communication (e.g. tickles, peek-a-boo, reading together, singing together)!